fenichelar/ember-simple-auth-token/README.md

 npm run mirage
 ```

-Launching the test-app with `npm run mirage` will prevent the express server from running.
+Launching the test-app with `npm run mirage` or `npm run mirage-test` will prevent the express server from running.
 The mirage mock server runs in test mode (`ember s --environment=test`) simply because the api responses are logged in the browser console and can more easily be inspected.
 If using FastBoot in the cloned repo, the mirage api mock will not run.
 You must instead use the express server via `npm start`.

 ## express server